Smoking a turkey in a charcoal grill smoker may seem a little daunting due to the size of the bird, but it is not as troublesome as you may expect.

 The process does, however, require a little forethought and planning.
-Follow our expert advice for smoking a turkey over charcoal, and you will reap the tasty reward!
+Follow our expert advice for smoking a turkey over charcoal, and you will reap the tasty smoked meat reward!

 Summary of the Key Findings